looker-open-source/gzr/README.md

 #### connection ls

-The command `gzr connection ls` will list the connections that have been defined in the Looker instance.
+The command `gzr connection ls` will list the connections that exist in the Looker instance.

 ```
 $ gzr connection ls --host foo.bar.mycompany.com